maxrusse/RadIMO_SBZ_DEV/README.md

   the modular overflow path for `get_next_available_worker`.
 - **admin_password** – protects `/upload` via the simple login form.

-Any change to `config.yaml` is merged with defaults and persisted into `config.predefined.yaml` for traceability.
+Any change to `config.yaml` is merged with defaults when the app starts, so you only have to maintain a single configuration file.

 ## API Surface